Security

 #xss#wordpress

-The Flexi Quote Rotator WordPress plugin through 0.9.4 does not sanitise and escape its settings, allowing high privilege users such as admin to perform Cross-Site Scripting attacks even when the unfiltered_html capability is disallowed.
+The Microsoft Advertising Universal Event Tracking (UET) WordPress plugin before 1.0.4 does not sanitise and escape its settings, allowing high privilege users such as admin to perform Cross-Site Scripting attacks even when the unfiltered_html capability is disallowed.
+Due to the nature of this plugin, well crafted XSS can also leak into the frontpage.